 Our airborne lead data are from EPA air pollution monitors located across the country.
-The data were obtained by a FOIA request.
+The data were obtained by a Freedom of Information Act (FOIA) request.
 The monitors measure typically multiple pollutants and were likely to have been sited to meet a variety of goals, such as monitoring compliance with the National Ambient Air Quality Standards (NAAQS), public reporting of the Air Quality Index (AQI), assessment of population exposure to pollutants, assessment of pollutant transport, monitoring of specific emissions sources, monitoring of background conditions, evaluating models, and possibly others.